 The need for constant cybersecurity evaluations coming from machines

 The need for a one-time or annual cybersecurity assessment with an expert

 In this article, I'll take a look at both types of assessments and break down the pros and cons of each.
-In general, automated cybersecurity evaluations are usefully for periodic testing and most useful to IT professionals.
-Alternatively, human evaluations with a cybersecurity professional work best for understanding the big picture technology environment of the company.
-This is great for CEOs and decision makers because they get a report in a language they can understand and take action on.
+In general, automated cybersecurity evaluations are useful for periodic testing and most useful to IT professionals.
+Alternatively, human evaluations with a cybersecurity professional work best for understanding the big-picture technology environment of the company.
+This is great for CEOs and decision-makers because they get a report in a language they can understand and take action on.

 Automated Cybersecurity Assessments

 An automated assessment is one where software is loaded on your network and "bots" go out and run some diagnostics.
 Some of the things these programs are looking at include: